rossumai/deployment-manager/README.md

 Run `prd init <project_name>` which will initialize an empty GIT repository.

-Fill in the required credentials in the `credentials.json` file that was created in the project folder - `API_BASE` (ie.: https://elis.rossum.ai/api/v1) and either `TOKEN` or `USERNAME` and `PASSWORD`.
-Make sure `use_same_org_as_target:false`, unless you are going to release to different organization.
+Fill in the required credentials in the `credentials.json` file that was created in the project folder - `source.api_base` (ie.: https://elis.rossum.ai/api/v1) and either `source.token` or `source.username` and `source.password`.
-If you are going to deploy the code to different Rossum organization configure `TO_API_BASE` and either `TO_TOKEN` or `TO_USERNAME` and `TO_PASSWORD` accordingly.
+If you are going to deploy the code to different Rossum organization configure `target.api_base` and either `target.token` or `target.username` and `target.password` accordingly.
+In that case, you should also switch `use_same_org_as_target` to `false`.

 > ℹ️ This command creates local git repository.
 If you want to connect it to an existing remote repository, call `git remote add <reponame> <giturl>`.
 If you already have an existing remote repository, it might be easier to clone it from the remote and create an `credentials.json` file manually in the root folder.

 <span style="color:#004795">**Pull (download) configuration of existing project**</span>

 Run `pull` command inside the project root folder.
-This will load all objects stored in the organization, creates `mapping.yaml` file.
-If this project already contains test and production objects, you will need to modify created `mapping.yaml` file to link the test and production objects (in the context of this readme, these will be refered to as `source` and `target`)
+This will load all objects stored in the organization and create `mapping.yaml` file.
+If this project already contains test and production objects, you will need to modify created `mapping.yaml` file to link the test and production objects (in the context of this readme, these will be referred to as `source` and `target`)

 Sample `mapping.yaml` after `pull` of simple project.
 Notice how `target_object` is null, that's because there are no "production" versions of these objects yet.
 More about that later.
 ```